‹ Back to The Vine

 SHARE:

-• DBA Certificate (if not incorporated): The “DBA” stands for “doing business as.”
+• DBA Certificate (if not incorporated): “DBA” stands for “doing business as.”
 It’s an ownership status for non-incorporated businesses.
 DBA certificates are typically issued by the town or city where your business is located.

 • Articles of Incorporation: Articles of Incorporation are formation documents that show your business’s name, address, registered agent, and corporate structure (LLC, C-Corp, S-Corp, non-profit, etc.).
 They do not include your bylaws, which are separate.

-• Personal Identification: Each account signatory will be asked for two forms of identification.
+• Personal ID: Each account signatory will be asked for two forms of identification.
 Most banks accept a state-issued license, passport, social security card, or birth certificate.
 At least one form must be a photo ID.

 Financial management for businesses is hard, but choosing a business bank account shouldn’t be.
 The factors you’re comparing should include customer service, accessibility, features, services, fees, and balance/transaction limits.
 Your business account should match your business needs, so take your time and review each of your options carefully.